The Bible and slavery: Permanent enslavement

-As for Israelite slaves, the Covenant Code allows them to voluntarily renounce their seventh-year manumission and become permanent slaves (literally being slaves forever).
+As for Israelite slaves, the Covenant Code allows them to voluntarily renounce their seventh-year manumission and become permanent slaves.
 The Law require that the slaves confirmed this desire "before God", a phrase which has been understood to mean at either a religious sanctuary, before judges, or in the presence of household gods.
 Having done this, slaves were then to have an awl driven through their ear into a doorpost by their master.
 This ritual was common throughout the Ancient Near East, being practiced by Mesopotamians, Lydians, and Arabs; in the Semitic world, the ear symbolised obedience (much as the heart symbolises emotion, in the modern western world), and a pierced earlobe signified servitude.

 Slave trade

-The Holiness code of Leviticus explicitly allows participation in the slave trade, with non-Israelite residents who had been sold into slavery being regarded as a type of property that could be inherited.
+The Holiness code of Leviticus explicitly allows participation in the slave trade, where Israelites were allowed to buy non-Israelites as property that could be inherited.
+In context, it addressed the dilemma on who should become slaves if Israelites were excluded, including those that sold themselves due to poverty.
+Isaac S. D. Sassoon argued that it was a compromise between anti-slavery commoners and pro-slavery landowners in Israel.

-Working conditions